 What is the difference between meeting or failing to meet discount conditions?

 Meeting discount conditions improves your interest rate and helps you save on your monthly payment as you have set up a direct deposit for your salary or pension and you have insured your new house with the Home Insurance by Zurich Insurance plc3 and marketed by Openbank.

 Failing to meet discount conditions means you do not need to set up a direct deposit for your salary or take out any insurance; however, in exchange, you will not be eligible for a discount on your mortgage.
 In other words, it is not cumpulsory to set up a direct deposit for your salary or take out the home insurance through us.

 1 Interest rates subject to the following discount conditions: (i) Primary home: a salary, pension or any other type of periodic state benefit must be paid directly into Openbank.
 Second home and/or self-employed: a salary, pension or any other type of periodic state benefit received by transfer must be set up with Openbank, or a deposit must be made from another bank into Openbank each month.
 For a single holder, the amount of any of the above items, both for a primary home and for a second home and/or self-employed, must be equal to or greater than €900 per month.
-If there are two or more holders, the minimum amount is €1,800 per month.
-At least one of the mortgage holders must have proof of fixed income from work as an employee, self-employed person or from a pension (ii) the property/properties subject to the mortgage must be insured with the Home Insurance marketed by Openbank, S.A., Linked Bancassurance Operator.
+If there are two or more holders, the minimum amount is €1,800 per month (ii) the property/properties subject to the mortgage must be insured with the Home Insurance marketed by Openbank, S.A., Linked Bancassurance Operator.

 All holders must have their tax residence in Spain and be the holder of a current account in Openbank from which repayments of the mortgage loan will be made.
 No arrangement or maintenance fees.
 Mortgage subject to Openbank's approval.